elisavetTriant/elisavetTriant/README.md

 ## Latest work

-For my latest work, take a look at my pinned repositories!
+For work samples, take a look at my pinned repositories!